Vyral/betsy-birdsong-recruiting/_posts/2019-01-14-the-steps-to-creating-a-working-real-estate-team.md

 {% include youtube.html %}

-Once you get so busy that you realize you can’t do everything and you’re kind of stymied in your growth because there aren’t any more hours in a day, **it’s time to make that first hire**—if you have an entrepreneurial spirit.
+Once you get so busy that you realize you can’t do everything and you’re kind of stymied in your growth because there aren’t enough hours in a day, **it’s time to make that first hire**—if you have an entrepreneurial spirit.

 The first hire I recommend is an administrative assistant. **An administrative assistant will allow you to do and focus on the things that will make you more money** by taking the administrative tasks off your plate.
 Let them help you build up systems and processes for your business, because that is what they’re going to be good at.